themeblvd/theme-blvd-widget-pack/readme.txt

 = Simple Contact =

 This widget provides you with some standard contact information you can fill out.
 Additionally you can setup a 1-6 icons linking to your relevant social networks; the 30 standard social network icons are included as possible selections for each.

-= Video =

-This widget will allow you to display any video compatible with WordPress's [oEmbed system](http://codex.wordpress.org/Embeds).
-When using this widget, you can take advantage of the fact that any video inserted via oEmbed with a Theme Blvd theme is responsive; this will allow your sidebar's video to scale down gracefully with the rest of your website.

 = Horizontal Menu =